Soroush-Pasandideh/Image-Clustering/README.md

 - **Statistical and Shape Features:** Extracted from identified regions.
 - **Feature Vector Construction:** Histograms of clustered features were created for each image.
 - **Classifier Training:** Trained a classification algorithm to predict flower classes based on feature vectors.
-- **Evaluation Metrics:** Accuracy, precision, recall, and F1-score were calculated for the best model.
-- **Confusion Matrix:** Plotted to analyze classification errors and propose improvements.

 ## Implementation